7 Keys for Assessing Your Mental Health

 - Overthinking things to the point that you become exhausted and aren’t able to act.

 - Obsessing over certain details, words, or facts.
-You make mountains out of certain aspects of life that may not actually be so important.
+You make mountains out of molehills with certain aspects of life that may not actually be so important.

 Discover: 10 habits to live happier

-A person who focuses all their attention, thoughts, and dreams on things that have already happened is missing the opportunities in their present.
+A person who focuses all their attention, thoughts, and dreams on things that have already happened is missing today’s opportunities.

 Living in the past is neither good nor healthy.
-You fall into a state of absolute defenselessness to the point of losing hope in your present moment.
+You fall into a state of absolute defenselessness to the point of losing hope in your present day life.

-Understand that yesterday is a box that contains the things you’ve learned and can apply in the present.
+Understand that yesterday is a box that contains the things you’ve already learned and that you can apply in the present day.

-Now is where your real opportunity to be happy occurs.
+Now is where your real opportunity to be happy comes to the fore.

 3. Focusing too much on what other people say and do